Minoan civilization: Government

+Status of women

 As Linear A Minoan writing has not been deciphered yet, most information available about Minoan women is from various art forms and Linear B tablets, and scholarship about Minoan women remains limited.

 Minoan society was a divided society separating men from women in art illustration, clothing, and societal duties.
 For example, documents written in Linear B have been found documenting Minoan families, wherein spouses and children are not all listed together.
 In one section, fathers were listed with their sons, while mothers were listed with their daughters in a completely different section apart from the men who lived in the same household, signifying the vast gender divide present in Minoan society.

 Artistically, women were portrayed very differently from men.
 Men were often artistically represented with dark skin while women were represented with lighter skin.
 Minoan dress representation also clearly marks the difference between men and women.
 Minoan men were often depicted clad in little clothing while women's bodies, specifically later on, were more covered up.
 While there is evidence that the structure of women's clothing originated as a mirror to the clothing that men wore, fresco art illustrates how women's clothing evolved to be increasingly elaborate throughout the Minoan era.
-Throughout the evolution of women's clothing, a strong emphasis was placed on the women's sexual characteristics, particularly the breasts.
-Female clothing throughout the Minoan era emphasized the breasts by exposing cleavage or even the entire breast.
-Minoan women were also portrayed with "wasp" waists, similar to the modern bodice women continue to wear today.
+Throughout the evolution of women's clothing, breasts were emphasized through varying degrees of exposure.
+The specific cultural significance of breasts in Minoan culture is not currently understood.
+Both Minoan women and men were portrayed with "wasp" waists, similar to the bodice Western women wore into the 20th century.